instaclustr/terraform-provider-instaclustr/docs/resources/cluster.md

 Property | Description | Default
 ---------|-------------|--------
 `cluster_name`|The name of new cluster.
 May contain a combination of letters, numbers and underscores with a maximum length of 32 characters.|Required
 `node_size`|Desired node size.
 See [here](https://developer.instaclustr.com/#operation/extendedProvisionRequestHandler) for more details.
-This field is updatable.|Required
+This field is updatable.|Required(except for OpenSearch and Elasticsearch clusters)
 `data_centre`|Desired data centre.
 See [here](https://developer.instaclustr.com/#operation/extendedProvisionRequestHandler) for more details.|Required
 `sla_tier`|Accepts PRODUCTION/NON_PRODUCTION.
 The SLA Tier feature on the Instaclustr console is used to classify clusters as either production and non_production.
 See [here](https://www.instaclustr.com/support/documentation/useful-information/sla-tier/) for more details.|NON_PRODUCTION
 `cluster_network`|The private network address block for the cluster specified using CIDR address notation.
 The network must have a prefix length between /12 and /22 and must be part of a private address space.|10.224.0.0/12